AndyA/jsonpath-faster/README.md

       jp.value(matrix, `$[${x}][${y}][${z}]`, { x, y, z });
 ```

-Because the path is different each time, every call to `jp.valuei()` has to
+Because the path is different each time, every call to `jp.value()` has to
 compile and cache a new function to handle it.
 If you run the code again
 later then the cached versions will be used.